seangenabe/etagger/readme.md

 For string and buffer response sources, the ETag will simply be attached.

-Stream response sources are ignored.
+Stream and error response sources are ignored.

 These options can either be set in the plugin options (see above) or per-route: